ratchet-stpup/CinnamonTools/extensions/0dyseus@MultiTranslatorExtension/ISSUE.md

 * [x] Removed instant translation and auto-speak options to avoid translation service *abuse*.
 * [x] Themable interface.
-* [x] Migrated to Cinnamon's native settings system.
+* [x] ~Migrated to Cinnamon's native settings system.~ Came back to a custom settings window.
 * [x] Unified all .js files into just one.
 * [x] Obvious needed changes like changing all gnome-shell APIs usage to Cinnamon's, changed the use of JavaScript classes to prototypes, etc.